We’ve all seen these sorts of posts on Facebook before.

-Such scams will typically require users perform certain steps in order to win (or become eligible) to win the prize on offer.
+These cons will typically require users perform certain steps in order to “win” (or become eligible to win.)
 These steps will often include some of the below…

 – sharing/commenting/liking a post

 – visiting a webpage and sharing it on your Facebook wall

 – joining a Facebook group, Page or event